xssed/owlcache/README.md

     "KeyCreateTime": "2021-11-09T14:12:36.8431596+08:00"
 }
 ~~~

+**Attention to the HTTP Status code returned by the HTTP Request. please refer to the "Protocol" chapter.  **

 ## The cluster obtains the Key value.
 * Suppose there are now three owlcache services: 127.0.0.1: 7721, 127.0.0.1:7723, 127.0.0.1:7725.
 Each service has a data called **Key** called **hello**.